se2p/whisker/README.md

                                       "../config/default.json")
-  -d, --isHeadless                    If should run headless (d like in decapitated) -p, --numberOfTabs <Integer>        The number of tabs to execute the tests in (default: 1) -k, --isConsoleForwarded            If the console output of the browser should be forwarded (default: false) -o, --isLiveOutputCoverage          If new output of the coverage should be printed regularly (default: false) -l, --isLiveLogEnabled              If the new output of the log should be printed regularly (default: false) -g, --generateTests [Path]          If new tests should be generated and where to put them (default: false) -se, --seed <Integer>               Seeds the Scratch-VM using the specified integer (default: Date.now()) -h, --help                          display help for command
+  -d, --isHeadless                    If should run headless (d like in decapitated) -p, --numberOfTabs <Integer>        The number of tabs to execute the tests in (default: 1) -k, --isConsoleForwarded            If the console output of the browser's should be forwarded (default: false) -o, --isLiveOutputCoverage          If new output of the coverage should be printed regularly (default: false) -l, --isLiveLogEnabled              If the new output of the log should be printed regularly (default: false) -g, --generateTests [Path]          If new tests should be generated and where to put them (default: false) -se, --seed <Integer>               Sets the specified integer as a seed for the Scratch-VM and the Random Number Generator contained within Whisker.
+  -h, --help                          display help for command
 ```